The six challenge focus areas for NASA iTech's 2018 Cycle I were:

 Autonomy: Success in the face of limited data

 Today we train machines to “learn” through thousands–even tens of thousands or millions–of examples.
 But, the challenges of future space exploration are unprecedented.
 How do you equip machines and computers to make smart decisions when there aren’t millions of examples to learn from – and tech support is literally millions of miles away?
-If you know how to teach machines to make the best decisions with limited data, you will go far in Cycle 3.
+Those who you know how to teach machines to make the best decisions with limited data, would go far in 2018 Cycle I.

 High Performance Computing: Improved performance/lower cost